creepoff1/assigment/Test_Plan_Assignment.md

 }
 ```
 ### Steps:
--	Select struct name in file struct.go
+-	Open the struct.go file for editing
+-	Place the cursor on the name of the structure TestedStruct
--	Press Alt+Enter and select “Implement interface”
+-	Press Alt+Enter to invoke the context menu and double-click on the "Implement interface" option
--	Starts type name of interface TestedInterface and select it
+-	Start typing the name of the interface "TestedInterface"
+-	Double-click on the TestedInterface interface to select it
 ### Result:
--	Check file struct.go: There are 2 implemeted func exist
+-	Сheck the struct.go file: Functions have been implemented for all interface methods
 ```
 package main